cheshire-cat-ai/docs/src/content/docs/production/auth/user-management.md

 ### Access current user from a plugin

-In hooks, tools, forms and custom endpoints you can easily obtain user information from the `cat` variable, instance of [`StrayCat`](https://cheshire-cat-ai.github.io/docs/API_Documentation/looking_glass/stray_cat/).
+In hooks, tools and custom endpoints you can easily obtain user information from the `cat` variable, instance of [`StrayCat`](https://cheshire-cat-ai.github.io/docs/API_Documentation/looking_glass/stray_cat/).

 ```python
 from cat.mad_hatter.decorators import tool